bacanapps/SD-Prompt-Generator/README.md

 ## Usage

-To use, have Python installed, and download promptgen.py, or copy the contents and paste them into an empty document and save as promptgen.py, or whatever name you prefer.
+To use, have Python installed, and download/clone [promptgen.py](https://github.com/526christian/SD-Prompt-Generator/blob/main/promptgen.py), or copy the contents and paste them into an empty document and save as promptgen.py, or whatever name you prefer.
 Put the .py somewhere you can access easily.
 Or, put it in your home folder (on Linux) or somewhere with the PATH edited on Windows, if you want to easily call the script without typing or pasting the file's path.

 In a terminal/CLI, type

     python promptgen.py

 or

     python path/to/promptgen.py

 Press 'enter' to keep generating prompts quickly.
 As prompts are randomized, they will be naturally hit-or-miss, so that makes it easy to roll the dice again.